 Family arbitration is a suitable option for families who are keen to avoid going to court and haven’t found mediation to be productive for them.

 Unlike mediation, family arbitration is legally binding.
 The arbitrator gathers facts and evidence to come to a decision regarding the issues you can’t agree on, such as:

 - Disputes between relatives

-You have the freedom to choose your arbitrator and location of the hearing but the arbitrator has the final say and their decision is legally binding.
+You have the freedom to choose your arbitrator and location of the hearing.
+But, in family arbitration, the arbitrator has the final say, and their decision is legally binding.

-We hope this sheds some light on the difference between arbitration and mediation.
-If you are considering mediation or arbitration, we can guide you along the process.
+We hope this sheds some light on the difference between mediation and arbitration.
+If you are considering family arbitration or mediation, we can guide you along the process.
 Contact our team of family law barristers.